 On my cab ride in from the airport in Port of Spain Trinidad, the driver enthusiastically shared with me some of the great things to see and do and know about his home country, of which he was so proud.

 Roti is a savory stew-like combination of meat and mushy vegetables loaded with curry.
-Some places serve it rolled up like a burrito, but this place serves the flat bread on the side, allowing you to sop up the curry dish.
-You have choices of chicken, pork, beef, shrimp, vegetarian and more, but roti is the only thing on the menu here at the Hi Way Roti Shop.
+Some places serve it rolled up like a burrito.
+However, Hi-Way Rotie serves the flat bread on the side, allowing you to sop up the curry dish.
+You have choices of chicken, pork, beef, shrimp, vegetarian and more, but roti is the only thing on the menu here at the Hi-Way Roti Shop.

 Wash it down with an LLB — Lemon, Lime and Bitters — made with Angostura Bitters, produced right here in Tobago — and you’ve got yourself a culinary feast in the twin island nation of Trinidad and Tobago.

 Check out what my friend Carole has to say about the fried cassava sticks and pumpkin chocolate soup at the Cafe Mariposa in Lopinot Village, another great place to eat on Trinidad.

 Tip: When life takes you to Grand Cayman Island, and it should, here are a few places where you will surely enjoy a great meal.